 Your employees should feel empowered to make mistakes and not be afraid to learn from them.
 Instead of blaming, managers, leaders, and colleagues should discuss ways to improve processes or projects and allow others to contribute for added buy-in.

 Leaders must allow employees to think creatively to come up with their own solutions rather than solve problems for them.
 Learn to ask open-ended questions to prompt problem-solving.
 When employees provide the answers, they see the value they bring to the organization and will engage in responsibilities with more vigor and energy.

 Once an employee begins to demonstrate accountability, give them some power to make some decisions.
 For example, when you assign a project with specific expected results, allow the employee to choose the team, vendor, or tools they will use and work with to get the work done.
 Give them the ownership they need to impact the results directly.

 When you foster an environment where employees are encouraged and expected to focus on personal accountability, you are growing a team of engaged contributors.
 You’ll begin to see a group of more efficient, creative, and independent employees striving to do their best to contribute to the mission, vision, and initiatives of your organization.

 If you do not have an HR partner, Tandem HR is happy to help you with this process.
-Fill out the form below or give us a call today at 630-928-0510.
+Give us a call today at 630-928-0510.

 Tandem HR is an IRS Certified Professional Employer Organization (CPEO) providing hundreds of businesses with high-touch and custom HR solutions.
 We provide payroll, benefits, risk management, employee relations, and much more.